-- Tell your family you may not be your usual self for a while after getting home. - Rest whenever you feel tired. - Avoid heavy lifting for three months. - Get some gentle exercise each day. - Make sure your bladder is empty when you go to the toilet. - Drink lots of fluids. - Do not go back to work until you feel ready. - Tell your doctor if you get any menopausal symptoms. - Talk to your partner about how you feel after the operation. - Vaginal bleeding usually stops completely after three to six weeks.
-Use sanitary towels instead of tampons to avoid any risk of infection. - Avoid becoming constipated.
+- Tell your family you may not be your usual self for a while after arriving home. - Rest whenever you are tired. - Avoid heavy lifting for three months. - Get some gentle exercise each day. - Make sure your bladder is empty when you go to the toilet. - Drink lots of fluids. - Do not go back to work until you feel ready. - Tell your doctor if you get any menopausal symptoms - Talk to your partner about how you feel after the operation. - Vaginal bleeding usually stops completely after 3 to 6 weeks.
+Use sanitary towels instead of tampons to avoid any risk of infection. - You may see stitches on your sanitary towels.
+These are dissolvable internal sutures and there is no need to be concerned about them.